 UpViral’s HTML form uses the HTTPS POST method.
 If your form builder or landing page builder does not support UpViral, you can use the HTML code of the form to integrate easily.

-Why does UpViral embed widget not load?
+Why does the UpViral widget not load?

 There are two main reasons: